Batsuit: Cowl

-Batman's cowl in Batman Eternal#2 (June 2014).
-Art by Jason Fabok.
+Batman's cowl taken from a variant cover of Detective Comics #1050 (January 2022).
+Art by Dan Mora.

 The cowl mainly conceals Batman's features and contributes to his imposing appearance.
 In almost all comic book depictions, the eyeballs are not visible through the cowl.
 This was suggested by Batman co-creator Bill Finger during the character's creation to give him a more mysterious look.
 Instead, the eyes appear white without any visible eyeballs.
 This motif of white eyes behind a mask has been replicated in nearly every masked superhero following Batman's debut in 1939.